sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 You can also tell sage to skip building the documentation by giving an option to the `make` command, as follows:
 {{{
-/usr/sage-git$ make start    # build sage without documentation and make sure it runs /usr/sage-git$ make build    # build sage without documentation /usr/sage-git$ make doc      # build the sage documentation /usr/sage-git$ make          # build sage and the documentation }}}
+~/sage-git$ make start    # build sage without documentation and make sure it runs ~/sage-git$ make build    # build sage without documentation ~/sage-git$ make doc      # build the sage documentation ~/sage-git$ make          # build sage and the documentation }}}

 I have a pre-compiled version of Atlas in my `/opt/atlas-sage` directory, containing the following files:
 {{{
-/usr/sage-git$ ls /opt/atlas-sage
+~/sage-git$ ls /opt/atlas-sage
 libatlas.a   libcblas.so   libf77blas.so  libptcblas.a
 libatlas.so  libclapack.a  liblapack.a    libptf77blas.a
 libcblas.a   libf77blas.a  liblapack.so   libtstatlas.a
 }}}

+Note that by default, sage will only download the packages it needs when it tries to install each one.
+If you want to download everything at once (maybe because you intend to compile sage without an internet connection), you can simply say:
+{{{
+~/sage-git$ make download    # download all the latest standard spkg files }}}

 Combining all of this, probably the fastest way to build sage is something like:
 {{{
-/usr/sage-git$ export SAGE_ATLAS_LIB=/opt/atlas-sage    # this is where my pre-compiled Atlas libraries live /usr/sage-git$ export MAKE='make -j6'                   # use many cores (6 in this case)
-/usr/sage-git$ make start                               # build only sage }}}
+~/sage-git$ export SAGE_ATLAS_LIB=/opt/atlas-sage    # this is where my pre-compiled Atlas libraries live ~/sage-git$ export MAKE='make -j6'                   # use many cores (6 in this case) ~/sage-git$ make start                               # build only sage }}}

 == Basic git commands ==